National Guard Soldiers compete at the 2023 Jacksonville Spartan Race

 |0

-This work, National Guard Soldiers compete at the 2023 Jacksonville Spartan Race [Image 10 of 10], by SGT Gauret Stearns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Guard Soldiers compete at the 2023 Jacksonville Spartan Race, by SGT Gauret Stearns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT